docsforadobe/after-effects-scripting-guide/docs/property.rst

 **Description**

-When true, the property’s dimensions are represented as separate properties.
-For example, if the layer’s position is represented as X Position and Y Position properties in the Timeline panel, the Position property has this attribute set to true.
+When true, the property's dimensions are represented as separate properties.
+For example, if the layer's position is represented as X Position and Y Position properties in the Timeline panel, the Position property has this attribute set to true.

 .. note::
    This attribute applies only when the :ref:`isSeparationLeader <Property.isSeparationLeader>` attribute is true.